 Tel: (020) 8721 2921 and 07879 694 811

 The Safer Neighbourhood Teams have been established to deal with local issues and crimes that affect quality of life and to reassure residents.
-At present, the Acton Central team consists of:
+In May 2021 the Acton Central team consisted of:

 Among the things that the team tackle are graffiti, abandoned cars, noisy neighbours, drunks and vandalism.
 They also work in partnership with the local authority and other agencies.
 Find out more on the SNT’s website.

-All Acton Labour councillors (not just the ones from Acton Central ward) take turns to attend a surgery every Saturday, 11am–12 noon, at Ruskin Hall in Church Road.
+All Acton Labour councillors take turns to attend a surgery every Saturday, 11am–12 noon, at Ruskin Hall in Church Road.

 Acton History Group